energysistem/manuals/42805-Energy_CE1/en/06-funciones_principales.md

 The *INDICATOR* (4) lights in red while charging the battery and turns blue once the charging process is completed.

-**Important:** We recommend neither to leave your *Energy CE1 Bluetooth* unused for long periods of time nor with an empty battery.
+**Important:** We recommend not to leave your *Energy CE1 Bluetooth* unused for long periods of time with an empty battery.
 We advise to charge your earphones' battery at least once a month.